 Some techniques have been proposed to defend adversarial examples in DNNs~\cite{goodfellow2014explaining,kereliuk2015deep,papernot2016limitations,papernot2016distillation}.
-Most of them require modifying the target classifier model.
-For example, the \textit{adversarial training} is a straightforward defense technique which uses as many adversarial samples as possible during training process as a kind of regularization~\cite{goodfellow2014explaining,kereliuk2015deep,papernot2016limitations}.
-This can make it harder for attackers to generate new adversarial examples.
-Papernot et al.s~\cite{papernot2016distillation} introduced a defense technique named \textit{defensive distillation} to adversarial sample.
+Most of them require modifying the target model.
+For example, the \textit{adversarial training} is a straightforward defense technique which uses as many adversarial examples as possible during training process as a kind of regularization~\cite{goodfellow2014explaining,kereliuk2015deep,papernot2016limitations}.
+Papernot et al. ~\cite{papernot2016distillation} introduced a defense technique named \textit{defensive distillation}.
 Two networks were trained as a distillation, where the first network produced probability vectors to label the original dataset, while the other was trained using the newly labeled dataset.
 As a result, the effectiveness of adversarial examples can be substantially reduced.
-Several very recent studies~\cite{feinman2017detecting,hendrik2017detecting,grosse2017statistical,xu2017feature} focus on detecting adversarial examples directly.
-Similarly, these techniques also require modifying the model or acquiring sufficient adversarial examples, such as training new sub-models~\cite{feinman2017detecting}, retraining a revised model as a detector using known adversarial examples~\cite{hendrik2017detecting}, performing a statistical test on a large group of adversarial and benign examples~\cite{grosse2017statistical}, or training the key detection parameter using a number of adversarial examples and their corresponding benign ones~\cite{xu2017feature}.
+Several very recent studies~\cite{feinman2017detecting,metzen2017detecting,grosse2017statistical,xu2017feature} focus on detecting adversarial examples directly.
+Similarly, these techniques also require modifying the model or acquiring sufficient adversarial examples, such as training new sub-models~\cite{feinman2017detecting}, retraining a revised model as a detector using known adversarial examples~\cite{metzen2017detecting}, performing a statistical test on a large group of adversarial and benign examples~\cite{grosse2017statistical}, or training the key detection parameter using a number of adversarial examples and their corresponding benign ones~\cite{xu2017feature}.